 - Gelatine - I used powdered

-- Heavy whipping cream - that's double cream in the UK.
-Whip to soft peaks
+- Heavy whipping cream - Whip to soft peaks

 - Lemon juice and zest - don't omit this.
 Makes the cake taste amazing!